Dylan097/Project-1/README.md

 - Only one div in the contest section was showing.
 Used float: left in style.css to fix
 - One div not showing in contest section.
 Used box-sizing: border-box in style.css to fix.
+- Divs in about us section colliding with eachother after 950px size change.
+Used clear: both in style.css to fix.

 ### Unfixed Bugs